SnowyCoder/vrpc-forecast/README.md

 ## Column Generation Implementation
 To create the column generation implementation we partially used the paper from "Desrochers, Desrosiers and Solomon, 1992".
-You can find the code in src/solver/colgen, there is also a debug mode used to explore the Branch&Price tree, you can explore it using the `--debug` flag
+You can find the code in src/solver/colgen, there is also a debug mode used to explore the Branch and Price tree, you can explore it using the `--debug` flag

 ## CLI Example